 These past six months had been an insightful and personally rewarding period regarding my research on war and its effects on communities affected by war.
 In the spirit of Christmas, family occasions were particularly remembered by the soldiers who gained comfort and feelings of optimism while facing the prospect of death in the line of … Continue reading A Christmas Letter

-World War II Maketu In September 1939 the outbreak of World War II gave many New Zealand men the opportunity to volunteer for active service abroad.
-Men living in Maketu signed up with the local Native Recruitment Office.
-The contribution of volunteers from some families was extraordinarily high; sometimes three, four or even five brothers … Continue reading How small town Maketu took on the world
+World War Two Maketū In September 1939, the outbreak of World War Two gave many New Zealand men the opportunity to volunteer for active service abroad.
+Men living in Maketū signed up with the local Native Recruitment Office.
+The contribution of volunteers from some families was extraordinarily high; sometimes three, four or even five brothers … Continue reading How Small Town Maketū Took on the World

 The beginnings of writing the Maketu warriors’ story cropped up five years ago in a conversation with my cousin Huia Tapsell who wanted something concrete to remember all those men who lived in Maketu during the warring years.